danaevenhaim/testing-app/testFile.md

-yhis Is a test file
+This is a test file

 It has some lines